 In accordance with § 90.260(1), tenants have four (4) days grace period before a landlord may charge a late fee for the late payment of rent.

-Emergency (§ 90.322(b)): In emergency situations, a landlord is permitted to enter the rental dwelling “without consent of the tenant, without notice to the tenant and at any time.”
+Emergency (§ 90.322(b)): In emergency situations, landlords are permitted to enter the rental dwelling at any time, without the consent of the tenant(s).

 - Flood Disclosure (§ 90.228): Should the rental dwelling be located in the 100-year Flood Plain, as determined by the National Flood Insurance Program of the Federal Emergency Management Agency, the landlord must disclose this fact to the tenant.

-(a) Any outstanding notice of default under a trust deed, mortgage or contract of sale, or notice of trustee’s sale under a trust deed;
+- “Any outstanding notice of default under a trust deed, mortgage or contract of sale, or notice of trustee’s sale under a trust deed;”

-(b) Any pending suit to foreclose a mortgage, trust deed or vendor’s lien under a contract of sale;
+- “Any pending suit to foreclose a mortgage, trust deed or vendor’s lien under a contract of sale;”

-(c) Any pending declaration of forfeiture or suit for specific performance of a contract of sale; or
+- “Any pending declaration of forfeiture or suit for specific performance of a contract of sale; or”

-(d) Any pending proceeding to foreclose a tax lien.
+- “Any pending proceeding to foreclose a tax lien.”

 - Smoking Policy (§ 479.305): The lease agreement must include a disclosure of the rental dwelling’s smoking policy.
 Namely, the disclosure must state “whether smoking is prohibited on the premises, allowed on the entire premises or allowed in limited areas on the premises.”
 If smoking is allowed in limited areas, the areas where it is must be indicated in the disclosure.

-Returning to Tenant (§ 90.300(13)): The landlord is required to return the security deposit to the tenant no later than thirty-one (31) days after the tenancy terminates and the tenant delivers possession to the landlord.
+Returning to Tenant (§ 90.300(13)): Landlords must return security deposits no later than thirty-one (31) days after the tenancy ends and the tenant delivers possession of the rental to the landlord.